What is an Equity Research Report?

 Enroll in our online ESG course and learn to identify the principles of ESG and how they are applied to investment strategies.

-If you are interested in a career as an equity research analysts or in fixed income research, our online course covers all the key skills needed as either a sell side analyst in an investment bank or a buy side analyst working in an investment management firm.
+If you are interested in a career as an equity research analysts or in fixed income research, our research analyst course covers all the key skills needed as either a sell side analyst in an investment bank or a buy side analyst working in an investment management firm.